priscillaapaxton/flashcards/README.md

 # FlashCards

-Abstract at the top (A sentence or two describing the project) A GIF of the working application
-Technologies used
-Install/Setup instructions

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 This is a flashcard game that is playable through the terminal